DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/general/prompting-guidance.md

 - As the task or codebase becomes more complex, narrow the scope of the prompt to focus on specific components or objectives.
     - Example: Instead of asking, _"Fix all issues in this code,"_ specify, _"Refactor the database query function to improve efficiency while maintaining existing functionality."_
 - Small context windows (amount of text you can send to an LLM in a single call) in current LLMs can limit their ability to handle large or sprawling tasks.
-Breaking tasks into smaller, manageable pieces is crucial until this limitation is addressed in future iterations.
+- Breaking tasks into smaller, manageable pieces is crucial until this limitation is addressed in future iterations.
+- Considering referencing specific documents or files within your prompt instead of relying on the LLMs retrieval capabilities

 ## Prompt Engineering Strategies

 ### Define the Scope

 - Clearly articulate the boundaries of the task.
-Include constraints, priorities, and specific deliverables to minimize ambiguity.
+Include constraints, priorities, and specific deliverables to minimise ambiguity.

 ### Plan and Test Prompts

 - Before deploying prompts for high-stakes or complex tasks, test them on smaller examples to ensure clarity and effectiveness.
 - Use LLMs to assist in generating and refining prompts.
 For example:
-    - _"Draft a prompt to summarize research papers on climate change with a focus on technological innovations."_
+    - _"Draft a prompt to summarise research papers on climate change with a focus on technological innovations."_
+- Consider using different LLMs providers (eg. OpenAI, Anthropic) to get multiple different 'opinions' on your prompt.
+They will often generate different results.
+- Review your final prompt to ensure it still matches your original intentions.

 ### Use Contextual Markers (@docs, @web, etc.)